 You must correctly complete and return the documents to receive any funds.
 Documents will be downloaded from the DOSGrants.com online system, signed by the authorized official, then scanned and uploaded into the online system.
 The grantee's authorized official must sign and upload this agreement to the Division within 30 days of the date on the award letter.
 Applicants that fail to upload the agreement within 30 days of the date on the award letter will have their grant rescinded by the Division unless a program manager has approved an award agreement extension.

 D. Receiving Funds

 After the Division receives all award documents and the online Substitute W9 form required by the Department of Financial Services is completed, your grant funds will be available to you.
-Here is the link for information about the Substitute W-9: https://flvendor.myfloridacfo.com/.
+The Substitute W9 must be completed through at https://flvendor.myfloridacfo.com/.

 Important: No payments will be released until all grant award documents have been signed by the grantee and approved by the Division.

 You can choose to use electronic funds transfer (EFT) to receive your grant payments.